Updated for 2019.

 9. WAIT, YOU MEAN I NEED A PASSPORT NOW?

-DO REMEMBER THE BASICS, GENIUS.
+DO>REMEMBER THE BASICS, GENIUS.

 This is a no-brainer, right?
 You’d be surprised.
 Let’s make it as simple as possible: since 2008, Canadian and American citizens and permanent residents need a passport or PR card to cross the United States and Canada border.
 Check with US Customs and Border Protection or the Canadian Border Services to ensure that you have the proper documentation.
 Make sure that you have applied for and obtained the appropriate visas and waivers.
 Have all of your passports and documents open and ready to hand to the border agent.
 If you find yourself crossing the US and Canadian border frequently, try applying for trusted traveller status with a NEXUS card from Canada or from the US.
 If you’re a commercial driver, enrol in the FAST (Free and Secure Trade) program.
 Under both of these programs you can use dedicated lanes at most crossings, and the additional fee is relatively modest.
 You can also use the NEXUS at some airports.
-Click here to apply for a NEXUS or FAST card with us, and read this article to find out more about the futuristic technology these cards use.
+Click the links to apply for a NEXUS or FAST card with us, and read this article to find out more about the futuristic technology these cards use.
 If you’re making the crossing from the US to Canada frequently by air or boat, consider applying for the appropriate CANPASS program.
 Like NEXUS, CANPASS Air involves an iris scan, while CANPASS Private Boat involves a telephone check-in system.
 Unlike NEXUS and FAST, which are jointly operated by the Canadian and US border agencies, CANPASS is limited to Canadians returning from the US.

 Watch the Video